 If your top performers leave to work for your competition, you will have to pay the high cost of replacing them.

 ➡️ Download free eBook: The Ultimate Guide for Finding Qualified Candidates in 2019!

-You will have to invest your money into attracting top talent, hiring them, onboarding and training them.
-Total costs associated with a turnover range from 90% to 200% of an employee’s annual salary, according to a report from the Center for American Progress.
+You will have to invest your money into attracting top talent, hiring them, onboarding them, and training them.
+Total costs associated with a turnover range anywhere from 16% to 213% of an employee’s annual salary, depending on the position, according to a report from the Center for American Progress.

 Even if your employees don’t leave your company, their dissatisfaction can negatively impact your company’s bottom line.
-Besides with high turnover, low employee satisfaction is also linked to low employee motivation, engagement and productivity, which leads to poor employee performance and lower profits.
+Except for high turnover, low employee satisfaction is also linked to low employee motivation, engagement, and productivity, which leads to poor employee performance and lower profits.

-Luckily, there is an easy way to improve your employee satisfaction: employee recognition.
-Employee recognition is a very effective and easily implemented, yet often overlooked strategy for improving employee’s satisfaction.
+Luckily, there is an easy way to improve employee satisfaction: employee recognition.
+Employee recognition is a very effective and easily implemented, yet often overlooked strategy for improving employee satisfaction.

 Before we dive into explaining the impact of employee recognition on employee satisfaction, let’s start by defining these terms.
 In order to fully comprehend the relationship between employee recognition and employee satisfaction, we should first understand what each of these terms means.

 Employee recognition is the act of acknowledging and appreciating an employee’s work.